eclipse-che/che-machine-exec/README.md

     helm upgrade --install che --namespace=che --set global.cheWorkspacesNamespace=che ./
     ```

 > Info: To delploy multi-user CHE you can use parameter: `-f ./values/multi-user.yaml`.
-Also You can set ingress domain with help parameter: `--set global.ingressDomain=<domain>`
+Also you can set ingress domain with help parameter: `--set global.ingressDomain=<domain>`

 > Notice: You can track deploy CHE with help Minikube dashboard:
   ```bash
   minikube dashboard
   ```

-Create new workspace from stack 'Java Theia on Kubernetes'.
+Create new workspace from stack 'CHE 7'.
 Run workspace.
-When workspace will be running You will see Theia IDE.
-Then You can [test che-machine-exec with help che-theia-terminal-extension](#test-che-machine-exec-with-help-che-theia-terminal-extension) and [test che-machine-exec with help che-theia-task-plugin](#test-che-machine-exec-with-help-che-theia-task-plugin)
+When workspace will be running you will see Theia IDE.
+Then you can [test che-machine-exec with help che-theia-terminal-extension](#test-che-machine-exec-with-help-eclipse-che-theia-terminal) and [test che-machine-exec with help che-theia-task-plugin](#test-che-machine-exec-with-help-che-theia-task-plugin)

 # Prepare Eclipse CHE to deploy